-218. The ANSI/UL 4600 system safety standard covers these types of considerations, especially in § 14 on lifecycle concerns.
+212 The ANSI/UL 4600 system safety standard covers these types of considerations, especially in section 14 on lifecycle concerns.

-219. For example, the subjective judgement of individual manufacturers as to assignment of levels creates potential for problematic inconsistencies.
+213 For example, the subjective judgement of individual manufacturers as to assignment of levels creates potential for problematic inconsistencies.
 For a description of the difference between rules and standards, see Pierre Schlag, Rules and Standards, 33 UCLA L. REV. 379 (1985).
 The law governing the standard of conduct for a driver who comes to an unguarded railroad crossing illustrates the difference.
-Id. at 379.
 Oliver Wendell Holmes suggested a bright line rule: The driver must stop and look.
-Id.
 Benjamin Cardozo offered a flexible standard requiring the exercise of judgment: The driver must act with reasonable caution.
-Id.
+Id. at 379.